Last updated on June 14, 2021

 The inscription allows you to recognize your diamond among other similar-looking stones.
 For example, if someone attempts to replace your diamond with another stone, you can always check its inscription to make sure you have the right diamond.

 Remember to tell your jeweller about the inscription so the person doing the repairs will be careful not to damage it by accident.
 When you get the stone back, check the inscription to make sure you have the same stone.

-Do All Diamonds Have Laser Inscription?
+Do All Diamonds Have Laser Inscriptions?

 To see if your diamond is laser inscribed, you should check its grading report.
 The inscription details will appear on the certificate.

-Not all diamonds available on the market are laser inscribed as some manufacturers prefer not to pay for inscription services.
+Not all diamonds available on the market are laser inscribed, as some manufacturers prefer not to pay for inscription services.
 However, you can always have your stone inscribed.

 Grading laboratories working on international standards will not inscribe any certificate number onto a diamond.
 The stone should first pass a verification test to ensure it matches the certificate.
 Only then the grading report number will be inscribed onto its girdle.

-Since diamonds can be inscribed after a lab report is issued, they may have a laser inscription but the information does not appear on the report.
-In such a case the stone should be independently verified against the report.
+Since diamonds can be inscribed after a lab report is issued, they may have a laser inscription, but the information does not appear on the report.
+In such a case, the stone should be independently verified against the report.
 The additional verification will also assure the stone has not been damaged by a hot laser inscription.